stdombek/docs/content/en/docs/ERM/Agreements/_index.md

 1. In the **Search & filter** pane, click **Tags**.
 2. Select the tag(s) from the drop-down list.
 Your results appear in the Agreement lines pane.

+### Documents

+To search for agreement lines linked to specific documents, follow these steps:

+1. In the Agreement lines Search & filter pane, click **Documents**.
+2. Click **Edit document filters**.
+3. In the **Document filter builder** dialog, select an **Attribute** from the drop-down list.
+Attributes include Name, Note, Category, Physical location, URL, Content type, and File name.
+4. Select an **Operator** from the drop-down list.
+Operators include Is, Contains, and Does not contain.
+5. In the **Value** box, select or enter a value.
+6. (Optional) To continue to build the document filter, click **Add rule.** Note, multiple rules in a single document filter card will apply to a single document.
+I.e. If you have a document filter card with two rules, then to find an agreement line, a single document on that agreement line must fulfill both rules.
+Whereas when you add a new document filter card in the filter builder, then it can apply to either the same or a different document.
+7. (Optional) To search for agreement lines using multiple document filters, click **Add filter**.
+Note: To delete a rule or document filter in the Document filter builder, click on the **trash can icon** next to the rule or document filter.
+8. Click **Save & close.** Your results appear in the Agreements lines pane.

 ## Adding a tag to an agreement